-The Group is committed to be an employer of choice.
+The Group strives to be competitive in providing benefits and career support to the employees.
 We perform regular employee development review to align the career interests of our employees with the Group's performance and to retain talent.
-We ensure that employees are equipped with the technical skills required to perform proficiently at their jobs.
-We also prepare our staff to be multi-skilled so that they are readily equipped with the required skill sets to perform any role or adapt to organisational changes in the Group.
+We ensure that employees are multi-skilled and equipped with the appropriate technical skills to perform proficiently at their jobs and adapt to organisational changes in the Group.
+In FY2022, 100% of our employees received performance appraisals.